Your Cart

 Therapeutic Considerations for Autistic Clients (1 CE)

-This course consists of a 45-minute lecture and 15-minute homework assignment for one CE credit.
+This course consists of a 45-minute recorded lecture and a 15-minute post-lecture learning activity and provides 1 continuing education credit.

 Cost